-Monitoring office 365 users’ activity helps to identify unauthorized and malicious activities performed in Office 365 tenants.
+Monitoring Microsoft 365 users’ activity helps to identify unauthorized and malicious activities performed in M365 tenants.
 As an admin, often you may encounter a situation to track particular user activity or admin activity.
 In such a case, activity reports under Microsoft 365 admin center can’t give enough details.

 How to Create an Activity Report for a User?